 Pest and diseases are not properly controlled: owing to illiteracy and [poverty levels, pests and diseases are properly controlled and this further leads to low yield.

 Low return or yield: as a result of illiteracy and low capital investment of the farmer and small farm holdings, the yield and returns from subsistence agriculture is usually very low

-Most African communities are engaged in subsistence agriculture also known as communal farming system which involves the act of bush fallowing to allow the land some space to replenish itself by gaining nutrients in the natural way.
+Most African communities are engaged in subsistence agriculture also known as a communal farming system which involves the act of bush fallowing to allow the land some space to replenish itself by gaining nutrients in the natural way.

 WEED AND THEIR BOTANICAL NAMES

 1. ENVIRONMENTAL FACTORS AFFECTING AGRICULTURAL PRODUCTION

 Subsistence farming is a form of agriculture where farmers primarily grow crops and raise livestock to meet the basic needs of their households.
 Unlike commercial farming, which focuses on producing goods for sale and profit, subsistence farming is characterized by the production of food, shelter, and other necessities for personal use.
 This agricultural practice is often associated with small-scale, family-run operations in rural areas.

 Characteristics of Subsistence Farming:

 - Typically small-scale and family-owned, subsistence farms are designed to meet the basic needs of the household rather than generating surplus for market sale.